 Don't make the mistake of thinking that banal music that requires no effort will make a student interested in playing.
 Challenging music that requires effort and concentration engages students.

 Let your tweens and teens choose between pre-selected level-appropriate pieces.
 This is where well-graded Repertoire Series are a god-send.
 Elissa Milne's Getting To Series, unfortunately only available in Australia, is fabulous.
 (I'm particularly fond of The New Mix books which combine popular music in brilliant arrangements with standard and unusual classical pieces.)

 Teenagers have a lot vying for their attention.
-If they're in a high-stress academic environment, expecting them to practice copious amounts during finals week is setting both of you up for disappointment.
+If they're in a high-stress academic environment, expecting them to practice at all, much less a lot during finals week is setting both of you up for disappointment.
 Sometimes they are just growing or having problems.
 Sometimes they'll practice two hours a day every day for a week.
 There's not much rhyme or reason to it.
 Just be there.

 Unfortunately, many piano teachers have come from a heritage of thinking their time is too valuable to be spent actually practicing with their students.
 Uh, no. In fact, that's what most of my lesson time is spent doing.
 Practicing with and teaching students how to practice.
-Teaching teenagers means doing more of this kind of practice because they may not have time outside the lesson.
+Teaching teenagers means doing more of this kind of practice because they may not have much time outside the lesson.
 If they're not practicing, it isn't necessarily because they don't want to play the piano.